The Seven Churches of Revelation Full Explanation with Lessons

 As children of God, Christ’s love must flow through our lives and examples until our last breath.
-His will should be done by remaining zealous and devoted to Him and despise false apostles and false doctrines as the Ephesus church despised them by staying attentive.
-Never let your love for God and for people die because without love we are nothing.
-(1 Corinthians 13:1-3).
+His will should be done by remaining zealous and devoted to Him and despising false apostles and false doctrines as the Ephesus church despised them by staying attentive.
+Never let your love for God and for people die because without love we are nothing (1 Corinthians 13:1-3).

 Smyrna was a city on the Aegean Sea coast of the Roman province of Asia (Modern Day Turkey) north of Ephesus and was famous for its school of medicine and science.
 Smyrna is now called Izmir.

 In the letter, Jesus makes them known that He knows their trials “I know your afflictions and your poverty—yet you are rich!
 I know the slander of those who say they are Jews and are not, but are a synagogue of Satan”(Revelation 2:9).
 The church was physically poor but they were rich in spirituality and in their faith.
 As Jesus dealt with some of the religious leaders, this church was also dealing with some Jews who don’t know about God and about Judaism.
 Instead of following Judaism, they would persecute Christians.
 Christ calls them “a synagogue of Satan”.